adrische/quant-jobs-zurich/README.md

 # Interview Questions in Quantitative Finance

 Here is a list of possible questions that you might want to study up for the technical part of your interviews.
 This list is in no way exhaustive, but I hope it serves as a good first approximation.

 I am curious about what questions you encountered during your interviews.
-Let me know: <adrianscheerer@gmail.com> or [LinkedIn](https://www.linkedin.com/in/adrianscheerer/) so I can add them here.
+Let me know! <adrianscheerer@gmail.com> or [LinkedIn](https://www.linkedin.com/in/adrianscheerer/) so I can add them here.

 ## Brainteasers